-Lee has cooked up a Brie and Onion Dip served with a variety of crackers and crostini for the Happy Hour snack and it hits the spot.
 You have been here for a few days now and the new guests that just checked in today are asking you what you have been doing.
-Bob has arranged a horse-drawn carriage ride through the historic district for you and announces the horse’s arrival by giving you a baggie of carrots for the horse.
+Lisa has arranged a horse-drawn carriage ride through the historic district for you and announces the horse’s arrival by giving you a couple of carrots for the horse.
 The carriage ride takes you through the scenic streets of the district and drops you off at Joe’s 2nd Street Bistro just in time for your dinner reservation.
 You enjoy a great meal on their outdoor patio and share a bottle of wine.

 There is nothing like a walk after a filling meal so you head down to the marina to check out the boats.
 On the way back you stop at Fernandina’s Fantastic Fudge, the ice cream shop on 3rd Street.
-There is a line up but you wait anyway because their ice cream is so good.
 Then it is back to the Addison to slip between a fresh set of those sheets!

 Captain Carol is on board and ready to go.
 She takes you on a two-hour tour on her 26 foot, center console Panga through the rivers and marshes that are between Amelia and Cumberland Islands.
 You see spoon-billed roseattes, alligators, dolphins, egrets and if you’re lucky, some manatees.
 You go up Beach Creek where you can see oyster beds and the chimney tops of the ruins at Dungeness.